Roofing marketing companies have gotten better than ever.

 For example, while long letters in the mail probably won’t bring in many new clients, pamphlets with a short explanation of your roofing services and contact information delivered to homes in the area will realistically still work.
 This detail is especially true if you live in a residential or commercial building area.

-Since roofing is a business that’s done on clients’ properties, having content sent directly to them in the mail is still a practical form of marketing.
+Since roofing is a business done on clients’ properties, having content sent directly to them in the mail is still a practical form of marketing.
 However, it’s still a smart practice to create a high-quality website and social media presence for your clients to see when they want to look you up.

 How do I increase roof sales?

-If you’ve seen several months go by without an uptick in sales or with no new customers, it means your business isn’t showing up when people look for roofers in your area.
-If changing your SEO ranking isn’t enough, paid marketing on Google or social media sites in your area may be a strategic move for your business.
+If you’ve seen several months go by without an uptick in sales or with no new customers, your business isn’t showing up when people look for roofers in your area.
+If changing your ranking isn’t enough, paid marketing on Google or social media sites in your area may be a strategic move for your business.

 How do roofers get leads?